Airtoum/Airtokers/README.md

 ![A drawing of two Airtoums reaching to each other as the Queen of Spades.
 This sprite is used for Tomorrow Joker](assets/2x/Airtokers.png)

 This is my Balatro mod!
 Featuring some silly and some mathy effects.
-Requires Lovely and Steammodded, and should be compatible with Talisman and Cryptid.
+Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steammodded/SMODS](https://github.com/Steamodded/smods), and should be compatible with [Talisman](https://github.com/SpectralPack/Talisman) and [Cryptid](https://github.com/SpectralPack/Cryptid).
 (I've worked really hard to make it as compatible with Talisman as I can.)
+For installation instructions, install Lovely then SMODS.
+They have pretty good instructions for installing them on their pages.
+To install Airtokers, place it in the Mods folder within `.../Balatro/Mods/`.
+On Windows this is in the %AppData% folder.

 ## Credits